Lesson 3 Homework

 Good (then food), Good (no food), Good (then food), Yes and chase for the food.

 4. Don't name it until you love it.
-Save the verbal cue for correct work.
+Save the verbal cue.

 4. Practice the focus exercise.
 Reward each rep from your face.